 Busch Gardens Tampa Bay

 Need a dash of excitement?
 Glide over the bay to Busch Gardens Tampa Bay.
 Located in the north of Tampa, the amusement park is one of West Central Florida’s top tourist attractions.
-If you’re visiting with kids, it’s one of the best day trips from Clearwater.
+If you’re visiting with kids, it’s one of the must-do day trips from Clearwater.

 Busch Gardens fuses together exciting thrill rides with world-class animal habitats.
 To spike the adrenaline, scream down the Iron Gwazi.
 Reopening in 2021, the hybrid wood-steel rollercoaster is one of the world’s fastest of its kind.